hannavbustamante/surfs_up/README.md

 </p>

 ### Comparison of the Rainfall for June and December
-1. Count of data
+<b> 1.
+Count of data </b>
 - There is less data for December (1405 data points) than for June (1574 data points).

-2. Std Deviation, Median, Mean, Min & Max
+<b> 2.
+Std Deviation, Median, Mean, Min & Max </b>
 - Rainfall quantity is more spread out in December (std = 0.5) than in June (std = 0.33).
 - June’s mean and median are 0.13 inches and 0.02 inches respectively.
 - December’s mean and median are 0.21 inches and 0.03 inches respectively.
 - Maximum rainfall in December is 6.42 inches and 4.43 inches in June.
 - Minimum rainfall in December is 0 inches and 0 inches in June.

-3. Quartiles
+<b> 3.
+Quartiles </b>
 - 1st quartile: 25% of all data is at 0 inches in December and 0 inches in June.
 - 3rd quartile 75% of all data is below 0.15 inches in December and 0.12 inches in June.

 ## Summary
 ### Temperatures for June and December
+The data collected presented a pretty ideal location for a year-round surf-and-ice cream business.
 From the temperature report we can see that there is not much difference in the weather in June and December, indicating mild and steady temperatures year-round.
 Mean and median – also known as 2nd quartile - are closely together, meaning that distribution of the data is not spread out.
-To find out protentional outliers and other trends, the box and whisker chart can tell us more about that.
+To find out potential outliers and other trends, the box and whisker chart can tell us more about that.

 <p align="center">
 <img src="Graphics/JuneDecTempsBoxPlot.png">
 </p>
 <p align="center">
-Summary Statistics of Temperatures for December and June in Oahu, Hawaii.
+Box and Whisker Plot of Temperatures for December and June in Oahu, Hawaii.
 </p>

-Box and Whisker Plot of Temperatures for December and June in Oahu, Hawaii.

 From the graph we can see that there are just a few outliers.
-There are more outliers below the lower boundary in December, however the minimum temperature is 56 °F.
+There are more outliers below the lower boundary in December, the minimum temperature is 56 °F.